Brown Dog affair: "Exit the 'Brown Dog'"

 Questions were asked in the House of Commons about the cost of policing the statue, which required six constables a day at a cost of £700 a year.
 In February 1908 Sir Philip Magnus, MP for the London University constituency, asked the Home Secretary, Herbert Gladstone, "whether his attention has been called to the special expense of police protection of a public monument at Battersea that bears a controversial inscription".
 Gladstone replied that six constables were needed daily to protect the statue, and that the overall cost of extra policing had been equivalent to employing 27 inspectors, 55 sergeants, and 1,083 constables for a day.

 London's police commissioner wrote to Battersea Council to ask that they contribute to the cost.
-Councillor John Archer, later Mayor of Battersea and the first black mayor in London, told the Daily Mail that he was amazed by the request, considering Battersea was already paying £22,000 a year in police rates.
-The Canine Defence League wondered whether, if Battersea were to organize raids on laboratories, the laboratories would be asked to pay the policing costs themselves.
+Councillor John Archer, future mayor of Battersea and the first black mayor in London, told the Daily Mail that he was amazed by the request, considering Battersea was already paying £22,000 a year in police rates.
+The Canine Defence League wondered whether, if Battersea were to organise raids on laboratories, the laboratories would be asked to pay the policing costs themselves.

 Other councillors suggested the statue be encased in a steel cage and surrounded by a barbed wire fence.
 Suggestions were made through the letters pages of the Times and elsewhere that it be moved, perhaps to the grounds of the Anti-Vivisection Hospital.
 The British Medical Journal wrote in March 1910: